 For neurological centers

-Service coverage expansion and increased capacity of treated patients.
+Service coverage expansion and increased capacity of treated patients (Healthcare IT News).

-- Reduced time from patient admission to stroke diagnostics and treatment (door-to-needle time) due to quick access to neurological care.
+- Reduced time from patient admission to stroke treatment (door-to-needle time) due to quick access to neurological care (National Library of Medicine).

-- Minimized patient transfer expenses and risks (for patients who need non-surgical treatment) due to faster care delivery backed up with expert consulting at the emergency department of a local hospital.
+- Minimized patient transfers leading to lower expenses and risks (for patients who need non-surgical treatment) due to faster care delivery backed up with expert consulting at the local ER (American Academy of Neurology).

-- Improved diagnostic accuracy in emergency care due to close collaboration with vascular neurologists.
+- Improved diagnostic accuracy in emergency care due to close collaboration with vascular neurologists (Journal of Clinical Medicine).

 Telestroke software success highly depends on its ability to provide timely care.
 ScienceSoft's consultants defined factors helping to ensure it with technology: